Office 365 Clutter Reminder

 July 17th, 2018

-The office of Systems and Security is thrilled to announce the launch of our new Shared Drive Management Portal.
+The office of Systems and Networking is thrilled to announce the launch of our new Shared Drive Management Portal.
 As a Shared Drive owner, this self-management tool will allow you and

 your Delegated Administrators to add and delete members from your Departmental Shared drive.